ATechAjay/AJ-90-JS/02 Fundamentals/01_About_JavaScript.md

 A high-level definition, JavaScript is a scripting or programming language that allows you to implement complex features on web pages.

-Every time a web page does more than just sit there and display static information for you to look at like:
+Every time a web page does more than just sit there and display static information for you to look like:

-- displaying timely content updates
+- Displaying timely content updates
 - Interactive maps
 - Animated 2D/3D graphics
 - Scrolling video

 Then you can bet that JavaScript is probably involved.

-It is the third layer of the layer of standard web technologies, two of two of them are HTML and CSS.
+It is the third layer of the standard web technologies, two of them are HTML and CSS.

 JavaScript is a scripting language that enables you to create: